New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Abstract

 \section{Abstract}

 Nearly all of the previous gravitational wave (GW) searches in the LIGO--Virgo data included GW waveforms with only the dominant quadrupole harmonic, i.e., omitting higher-order harmonics which are predicted by general relativity.
-Based on the techniques developed in \citet{Wad23_TemplateBanks,Wad23_Pipeline}, we improve the IAS pipeline by ($i$) introducing higher harmonics in the GW templates, ($ii$) downweighting noise transients (``glitches") to improve the search sensitivity to high-mass and high-redshift binary black hole (BBH) mergers.
-We find \neviasnew\ new candidate BBH mergers with $0.53\leq p_\mathrm{astro}\leq 0.88$ on running our pipeline over the public LIGO--Virgo data from the O3 run (we use the detection threshold as the astrophysical probability, $p_\mathrm{astro}$, being over 0.5, following the approach of other pipelines).
-We also broadly recover the high-significance events from earlier catalogs, except some which were either vetoed or fell below our SNR threshold for trigger collection.
+We improved the IAS pipeline by efficiently introducing higher harmonics in the GW templates using the techniques in \citet{Wad23_TemplateBanks,Wad23_Pipeline}.
+Using the \texttt{IAS-HM}\footnote{ The $\tt{IAS-HM}$ pipeline is publicly available at \url{https://github.com/JayWadekar/gwIAS-HM}} pipeline on the public LIGO--Virgo data from the O3 run, we find \neviasnew\ new candidate BBH mergers with $0.52\leq p_\mathrm{astro}\leq 0.88$ (we use the detection threshold as the astrophysical probability, $p_\mathrm{astro}$, being over 0.5, following the approach of other pipelines).
+We broadly recover the high-significance events from earlier catalogs, except a few which were vetoed.
+We also find that including higher harmonics in our search raises the significance of a few previously reported marginal events (e.g., GW190711\_030756).

 A few notable properties of our new candidate events are as follows.
-At $>95$\% credibility, 4 candidates have total masses in the intermediate-mass black hole (IMBH) range (i.e., above 100 $M_\odot$), and 9 candidates have redshifts $z>0.5$.
-9 candidates have median mass of the primary BH falling roughly within the pair instability mass gap, with the highest primary mass being $300_{+60}^{-120} M_\odot$.
-5 candidates have median mass ratio $q < 0.5$.
-Under a prior uniform in effective spin $\chi_{\rm eff}$, 6 candidates have $\chi_{\rm eff} > 0$ at $>95\%$ credibility.
-We also find that including higher harmonics in our search raises the significance of a few previously reported marginal events (e.g., GW190711\_030756).
-While our new candidate events have modest false alarm rates ($\gtrsim 1.6 $/yr), a population inference study including these can better inform the parameter space of BHs corresponding to the pair instability mass gap, high redshifts, positive effective spins and asymmetric mass ratios. \href{https://github.com/JayWadekar/GW_higher_harmonics_search}{\faGithub}
+At $>95$\% credibility, 4 candidates have primary masses in the intermediate-mass black hole (IMBH) range (i.e., above $\sim$100 $M_\odot$).
+5 candidates have median mass ratio $q \leq 0.5$.
+5 candidates have median redshift $z \geq 0.8$.
+3 candidates have non-zero $\chi_{\rm eff}$ at $>95\%$ credibility.
+While our new candidate events have modest false alarm rates ($\gtrsim 1.5 $/yr), a population inference study including these can better inform the parameter space of BHs corresponding to the pair instability mass gap, high redshifts and asymmetric mass ratios. \href{https://github.com/JayWadekar/GW_higher_harmonics_search}{\faGithub}